MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 !!! note

-    The magnitude of turbulence exchange strongly depends on the wind speed as strong turbulent motion in the lower atmosphere is needed to maintain strong convective gradients with the surface.
-In calm conditions / still air turbulent exchange is often negligible.
+    The magnitude of turbulent exchange strongly depends on the wind speed as strong turbulent motion in the lower atmosphere is needed to maintain strong convective gradients with the surface.
+In calm conditions / still air, turbulent exchange remains negligible.

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />